m4opt/m4opt/docs/scenarios/ztf.rst

 The length of the exposure needed primarily depends on :math:`L` and how long after the event the exposure is taken.

-..  todo:: Use the same CCD S/N equation for PSF photometry as Dorado? it's
+..  todo:: Use the same CCD S/N equation for PSF photometry as Dorado?
+It seems
-           where I got this variable exposure idea
+           like this is a larger question for the group as a whole

 Decision Variables
 ------------------